Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

 - Blood pressure medicine: This is given to lower your blood pressure.
 A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.
 Take your blood pressure medicine exactly as directed.

-- Heart surgery: You may need surgery to remove part of the thickened muscle.
+- Open heart surgery may be needed to remove part of the thickened muscle that separates the left from right ventricle.
 You may also need to have a heart valve repaired or replaced so your heart can pump enough blood to your body.
 Heart valves allow blood flow between the chambers of your heart.

-- Manage your health conditions: Health conditions, such as diabetes and high blood pressure, may make your symptoms worse and increase your risk for other heart problems.
+- Manage your other health conditions.
+Diabetes and high blood pressure that are not controlled will increase your risk for heart problems.

 - You have chest pain that may be worse when you take a deep breath or cough.
 You may cough up blood.